-Therefore, I wanted to offer a short reading list with some basic background to the Quaker tradition here in hopes of helping those who are getting started out and want to know more about the history, beliefs, and practice of the Religious Society of Friends.
-I hope that this list can be of use in folks’ quest to make their understanding and practice of Quakerism more rich, more full, and more critical.
-I believe that there is a push to make us lose our robust religious language in favor of a very safe religious language that will not challenge the imperial powers, that will not challenge the ego of self, that will not lay us open before Love or call truth to power.
-We have much to learn from and grow into.
-I hope what is offered can help give you but a taste.
+There is a push to make people of faith lose their robust religious language in favor of a very safe religious language that will not challenge the imperial powers, that will not challenge the ego, that will not lay us open before Love or call truth to power.
+We have much to learn and plenty to grow into.
+I hope this can be a partner on your journey.

 - It is often said that George Fox was the founder of Quakerism but that erases the incredibly essential role that Margaret Fell played in the origins, shaping, and administration of the movement.
 So they were both co-leaders of the movement and had plenty of help from others as well.